Year 12 Scholarship

 Externally Funded Scholarships

-If any student wishes to be considered for a full fee-paying place in the Sixth Form, he/she should complete the online Enquiry Form.
+If any student wishes to be considered for a full fee-paying place in the Year 12, they should complete the online Enquiry Form here.
 The Admissions Department will then be in contact to arrange a mutually convenient time for interview.

 Further information is available from: